-- See the KVM home page for more details. - For more information on libvirt see the libvirt home page - xml configuration of domains and storage being the most often used libvirt reference - Another good resource is the Ubuntu Wiki KVM page. - For basics how to assign VT-d devices to qemu/KVM, please see the linux-kvm page.
+- See the KVM home page for more details. - For more information on librirt see the librirt home page - xml configuration of domains and storage being the most often used libvirt reference - Another good resource is the Ubuntu Wiki KVM page. - For basics how to assign VT-d devices to qemu/KVM, please see the linux-kvm page.